Mon - Fri, 9 AM - 5 PM CST

 Installed or adjusted with one small wrench, our bracket arms remain parallel to each other, and do not yield to the wind or allow the banner to become an airfoil.
 Our brackets extend banner life by distributing wind load uniformly to all points in the system.
 In this way, each stitch and bolt shares the load equally and is less likely to fail.
 Banners typically remain nice and flat, look nicer and last longer when mounted on our brackets.

 Our pole banner brackets are built to last.
-Many of our brackets are now beyond their twenty second year of continuous use.
+Many of our brackets are now beyond their twenty fifth year of continuous use.
 While our repeat and referral business has grown steadily, we have been fortunate to have not yet had a single serious complaint or a faulty product returned.
 The endurance of our product and the customer loyalty that we enjoy leads us to believe that our brackets are the easiest to install, best looking and longest lasting brackets available anywhere, making them the bracket value to beat.